KaziZarif/Sorting-algorithms-in-C/README.md

 # Sort
 Some sorting algorithms I created in C

-Supports merge sort, parallelized merge sort, insertion sort, selection sort and bubble sort.
+Includes merge sort with multithreading

-Merge sort is an O(n log n) comparison-based sorting algorithm.
-It uses a divide and conquer approach to effi
+Merge sort is an efficient, stable, comparison-based sorting algorithm with a time complexity of O(n log n).
+It uses a divide and conquer approach to efficiently sort an array.

+Divide: Split the array into two halves.
+Conquer: Recursively sort each half.
+Combine: Merge the two sorted halves into a single sorted array.

+The conquer step can be parallelized to significantly speed up the sorting process, especially for large datasets.
+The parallelized version uses multiple threads to sort the subproblems concurrently.

 ## Features
 - Merge sort